Juan Carlos Hasbun

-Laetitia Deweer is the vice-president and founder of CEPIA (Culture, Education and Psychology for Infants and Adolescents), an award-winning non profit nationally accredited organization that serves over 800 at-risk children, teenagers and families in Guanacaste, Costa Rica, through various education programs, psychological, legal and medical care as well as sports, arts and recreational activities.
-Laetitia was born in Belgium and as a university student she participated in social projects in Guatemala and Mexico.
-At age 23 she moved to Costa Rica and worked in a family business on the pacific coast for one year before getting deeply involved as a volunteer with PANI (government child protection agency in Costa Rica).
-During this time, she became deeply concerned with the economic development shadowing extreme poverty and human distress.
-Laetitia studied Educational Sciences with emphasis on Family Education at the University of Ghent in Belgium and Clinical Psychology at the Universidad Latina in Costa Rica.
-She also works as a private EMDR psychotherapist and transformational breathwork facilitator.
+Laetitia Deweer is the founder and development director of CEPIA (Culture, Education and Psychology for Infants and Adolescents), an award-winning non profit nationally accredited organization that serves over 1000 at-risk children, teenagers and families in Guanacaste, Costa Rica.
+CEPIA provides a wide array of education programs, psychological, legal and medical care as well as recreational activities, sports and arts.
+Born in Belgium, she participated as a university student in social projects in Guatemala and Mexico.
+At 23, she moved to Costa Rica, working in a family business on the pacific coast before getting deeply immersed as a volunteer with PANI (government child protection agency).
+Ever since, she became deeply concerned with the economic development shadowing extreme poverty and human distress.
+With a Masters in Educational Sciences (University of Ghent) and a Masters in Clinical Psychology (ULatina), she also works as a private EMDR and transpersonal psychotherapist and a transformational breathwork facilitator.
 Laetitia speaks Spanish, English, French and Dutch.
 To balance her life, she loves surfing, meditation and yoga.
 She is the mother of one daughter.
 Laetitia is a fellow of the ninth class of the Central America Leadership Initiative and a member of the Aspen Global Leadership Network.